omicsNLP/Auto-CORPus/README.md

 - Full text HTML documents covering the entire article
 - HTML files which describe a single table

-- Current work in progress is extneding this to include images of tables.
-See the [Alpha Testing](#alpha) section below
+Current work in progress is extending this to include images of tables.
+See the [Alpha Testing](#alpha) section below.

 Auto-CORPus does not provide functionality to retrieve input files directly from the publisher.
 Input file retrieval must be completed by the user in a way which the publisher permits.